tendermint/tendermint/ansible-tendermint/README.md

-# Deploy a Tendermint network using Ansible
+# Ansible role for Tendermint

 ## Requirements